Towards Handling Uncertainty-at-Source in AI -- A Review and Next Steps for Interval Regression: Results

 \subsection{Real-world Data Sets}

-In this section, the two different real-world data sets described in Section~\ref{sec:methodology.datasets} are used to evaluate the performance of the different regression methods.
-The fitness of these methods are again compared using the same evaluation metrics (i.e., \emph{RMSE}, \emph{MAE}, \emph{MMRE}) as before.
+In this section, three real-world IV data sets from the application contexts described in Section~\ref{sec:methodology.data sets}, are used to explore and evaluate the behaviour of different regression methods with respect to the mixed set of features of the data (in the sense of the previous section) present in these sets.
+The fitness of each method is compared using the same evaluation metrics (i.e., \emph{RMSE}, \emph{MAE}, \emph{MMRE}) as before.

+In addition, the larger degrees of freedom---compared to the synthetic data---of these real world data sets, permit us to empirically determine a measure of the variability associated with each performance value, utilizing a non-parametric resampling approach~\cite{efron1994introduction}.
+We therefore report bootstrapped (percentile) 95\% confidence intervals \cite{efron1994introduction}\cite{hesterberg2015teachers} associated with each error measure, for each method and all three real-world cases.
+Note here that although many of the confidence intervals overlap, this does not necessarily imply non-significance of differences between the individual regression approaches' error measures in question.
+As these were calculated on the same resampled data sets, the measures on each instance were non-independent, and so it is possible for variability evident in the CIs to represent common inter-simulation variance between measures, while for example one was a reliably better performer than another.